 Rehab in Thailand vs Australia: A Real World Comparison

-If you are weighing up rehab in Thailand or Australia, you are already carrying a lot.
-This guide looks at both options through the things that usually decide recovery outcomes.
+Weighing rehab in Thailand or Australia?
+This guide compares both options through the things that actually decide recovery outcomes.

 Written by Darren Lockie | Published: November 26, 2025 | Last Updated: March 5, 2026